Wondering what homeschool grammar curriculum will be a good fit for your family?

 Using Language Well uses the passages and readings in Spelling Wisdom to teach students punctuation, word usage, capitalization, grammar, and more.

 Parents start with Book 1 that focuses on basic capitalization and usage.
-It’s ideal for third and fourth grades.
+It’s ideal for third and fourth grades (elementary school).

 Then, students move into Book 2, where students focus on parts of speech.
 It’s recommended for fifth and sixth grades.